keimig/cl3project/CodeBook.md

 14. use cbind to merge y_test, subject_test, and x_test data tables into test data.table (2847x564)
 15. use rbind to concatenate train and test data tables indo HumanActivityRecognition tidy data table (10299x564)

-###Creation of the HumanActivityMeans tidy data file
+###Creation of the HumanActivitymeans tidy data file

-1. Create vector consisting of ActivityDescription, SubjectNumber, and all columns containing either the string mean or std() (length is 88)
+1. Create vector consisting of ActivityDescription, SubjectNumber, and all columns containing either the string mean or std (length is 88)
-2. Create MeanAndStd data,table based on vector if columns (10299x88)
+2. Create meanAndStd data,table based on vector if columns (10299x88)
-3. Group MeanAndStd by ActivityDescription and SubjectNumber (10299x88)
+3. Group meanAndStd by ActivityDescription and SubjectNumber (10299x88)
 4. Compute means for all columns by ActivityDescription and SubjectNumber (180x88)
 5. write the data table to meansByActivityAndSubject.txt file